fbpx

 For example, Tomorrowland will have space themed Christmas décor, and Frontierland will have Christmas decorations that look more antiqued.
 Liberty Square even has historically accurate Christmas decorations for the timeframe of the land.

-While we recommend avoiding Disney during Christmas, Thanksgiving, and New Years, the Christmas decorations are put up immediately after Halloween and are typically left up through the first week of January.
+While we recommend avoiding Disney during the week of Christmas, Thanksgiving, and New Years, the Christmas decorations are put up immediately after Halloween and are typically left up through the first week of January.
 If you want to visit Disney in the winter to avoid crowds and save some money, there are still options to do so and see some Christmas décor.

 Visiting Disney World during the winter can be a great experience as long as you know what to expect and plan accordingly.
 And no matter when you’re taking your trip, make sure you know the steps to take when planning a Disney World vacation.